-And for your child, it’s the growth chart, which is fine if those charts are monitored as they were meant to be monitored…for growth.
-Those charts are used to compare your child to other children.
+It’s the same for your child.
+They get put on the scale and that result gets charted.
+It’s fine to use those charts, if those charts are monitored as they were meant to be monitored…for growth. the problems is that those charts are used to compare your child to other children.
 You’re left feeling like you need to limit snacks and treats with your child if they fall on the higher end of the spectrum.
 Growth charts are meant to ensure your child is growing and not falling off the charts (because this could indicate health problems).
-They are not meant to be a way for anyone, you or the doctor, to shame a child for being at the top or the bottom of the chart.
+They are not meant to be a way for anyone, you or the doctor, to shame a parent or child.
 These charts are averages.
 That’s it.

 And how about those suckers the doctors and dentists use to reward good behavior or taking the shot without crying?
-This implies sweets are rewards (instead of the food you can have just because you want one) and also cajoles a child into ignoring their emotions (which might be really sad about having gotten that shot they were terrified of).
+This implies sweets are rewards instead of the food you can have just because you want one.
+It also cajoles a child into ignoring their emotions.

 You have perhaps the biggest diet culture influence in your child’s life

 Eventually, you knew I was going to get to this one.
 You can’t ignore your own influences in your child’s life.
-And with the diet culture riddled era you grew up in, you will find yourself labeling foods as good/bad, healthy/unhealthy, etc. And creating rules around not eating sweets until their supper is finished.
+With the diet culture riddled era you grew up in, you will find yourself labeling foods as good and bad, healthy and unhealthy, and creating rules around not eating sweets until their supper is finished.

 Other ways you might find your own diet culture influencing your children include: